mon7gomery/SolarIotCalculator/README.md

 # Solar IOT calculator

-A python flask based web application to estimate system uptime of self-sufficient IOT system.
-The app was originally designed with solar panels and liion batteries in mind.
+A quick&dirty python flask based web application to estimate system availability of self-sufficient IOT systems.
+The app was originally designed with solar panels and LiIon batteries in mind.
+Other energy harvesting techs would be interesting, too.

+Thanks to [pythonanywhere](https://www.pythonanywhere.com) this [demo](http://solariotcalc.pythonanywhere.com/) can be hosted for free :)

-## dependencies
+## Development/self-hosted

 ### system
 ```bash
 apt install python3-venv python3-pip